ddasker/enterprise-ha-master/innodb-clusters/innodbcluster.md

 ## Task 3: Test failovers

 1. Test changing the Primary.
-This is good for instances where you want to safely failover to a new Replica
+This is good for situations where you want to safely failover to a new Replica

 	a.
 Failover to 3320 instance